 Cole Haugh is the co-owner of the Wilmington Performing Arts Studio.
-He grew up in Jamestown, Ohio.
-He started dancing at age 15 with the Dance Loft.
+He grew up in Jamestown, Ohio and started dancing at age 15 with the Dance Loft.
 He taught and trained at Wilmington Performing Arts Studio in its first year.
 Cole continued his studies in dance at Clark State Community College, the Gary Gies School of Dance and Wright State University where he was featured as a dancer in the concert Rewind.
 He has performed in many venues including the Schuster Center, Victoria Theatre, and Kings Island.
 Cole played Friedrich in The Sound of Music at La Comedia.
-He served as a choreographer and performer in many productions over the past decade with Wilmington College Community Summer Theatre including Cabaret, The Drowsy Chaperone, Addams Family and Shrek with Wilmington College Community Summer Theatre.
-He served as co-director with Steven Haines for the production of Cabaret at WCCST.
+He served as a choreographer and performer in many productions over the past decade with Wilmington College Community Summer Theatre including Cabaret, The Drowsy Chaperone, Mamma Mia, and Company, just to name a few.
+He recently directed and choreographed Chicago at WCCST.
 Cole has also choreographed for Wilmington College Theatre Department the past 10 years.
 He was a choreographer and featured soloist with the University of Dayton Dance Ensemble.
 He taught dance at Clark State Community College for three years.
-Ten years ago Cole returned to WPAS and is so happy to call WPAS home.
+Sixteen years ago Cole returned to WPAS and is so happy to call WPAS home.
 He is currently pursuing an Associate of Arts Degree with a concentration in Theatre as well as a Digital Photography Certificate.
 Cole lives with his husband Paul and their three dogs Koko, Lulu, and Scout in Columbus, Ohio.

-Ashley Seewer Ashley Seewer originates from St. Marys Ohio, and now resides in Wilmington with her wonderful husband, Aaron, and their three beautiful children Ava (5), Anslee (3) and Anden (3).
-Ashley received her Bachelors Degree in Spanish Education from Bowling Green State University, and she currently teaches Spanish at Clinton-Massie High School.
-She also serves as the Varsity Football Cheerleading Coach as well.
+Ashley Seewer originates from St. Marys Ohio, and now resides in Wilmington with her husband, Aaron, and their four children Ava, Anslee, Anden and Arlington.
+Ashley received her Bachelor's Degree in Spanish Education from Bowling Green State University, and she currently teaches Spanish at Clinton-Massie High School.
+She also serves as the Varsity Football Cheerleading Coach, too.
 Ashley began dancing at age 5 and spent over 10 years competing.
 She has training in jazz, lyrical, tap and ballet.
 Ashley began her teaching career in 2000, and joined WPAS in 2006.
 Ashley feels that it is such a blessing to see the excitement that the dancers bring to class each week and has loved watching them grow over the years.
-Ashley will be teaching competition teams this year.
+Ashley will be teaching competition teams and creative movement this year.

 Cassie Smith began dancing at age 3 with the Dance Loft.
-She then began dancing with the Wilmington Performing Arts Studio at age 6, in its first year of business.
-During the next 12 years, Cassie studied ballet, pointe, jazz, lyrical, and contemporary.
+She then began dancing with Wilmington Performing Arts Studio at age 6, in its first year of business.
+During the next 12 years Cassie studied ballet, pointe, jazz, lyrical, and contemporary.
 She has many years of experience dancing in recreational classes, as well as participating with the competition teams.
-Throughout her time as a student at WPAS, Cassie also held the role of an assistant teacher and student teacher.
-She continued her dance career as a dancer on the Miami University Shakerettes Dance Team, before transferring to Wright State University where she received her Bachelor's and Master's Degrees in Middle Childhood Education with concentrations in Mathematics and Language Arts.
-Cassie has also participated in many other musical avenues including studies in piano, voice, flute, and piccolo, as well as taking part in musicals, plays, show choir, marching band, and pep band.
-Cassie hopes that she can bring the love of music and dance to the students of the Wilmington Performing Arts Studio and is excited for the opportunities that this year holds!
+Throughout her time as a student at WPAS, Cassie also held the roles of assistant teacher and student teacher.
+She continued her dance career as a dancer on the Miami University Shakerettes Dance Team, before transferring to Wright State University where she received her Bachelor's and Master's Degrees in Middle Childhood Education.
+Cassie is now a 4th grade teacher at Lebanon City Schools.
+She has also participated in many other musical avenues including studies in piano, voice, flute, and piccolo, as well as taking part in musicals, plays, choirs, and bands.
+Cassie hopes to bring the love of music and dance to the students of Wilmington Performing Arts Studio and is excited for the opportunities that this year holds!